devops-trainings/devops-trainings.github.io/README.md

 Install the GitBash [https://git-scm.com/download/win](https://git-scm.com/download/win).

-Install the GitBash with the default options
+Install the GitBash with the default options.

 Then , Open GitBash and run the following command

 `$ ssh-keygen -f devops`
 `$ mv devops.pem devops`

-Note: Above symbol `$` denotes the promot , bu
+Note: Above symbol `$` denotes the promot , So you no need to copy `$`